-Based on the experience of Aerts' and Neiner's teams, who were responsible for the CoRoT OB star target selection, ground-based follow-up and CoRoT data exploitation (cf. ADS since 2009), we have carefully selected the best K2 targets for our aims, as summarized in the Table below for Field 1.
-Each of the targets was assigned a priority according to its rarity and expected S/N following simulations with our software (Marcos-Arenal et al., 2014, submitted to A&A; in the data files, a blank line was introduced to separate stars of subsequent priority).
+Based on the experience of Aerts' and Neiner's teams, who were responsible for the CoRoT OB star target selection, ground-based follow-up and CoRoT data exploitation (cf. ADS since 2009), we have carefully selected the best K2 targets for our aims, as summarized in the Table below for Fields 2 & 3.
+Each of the targets was assigned a priority according to its rarity and expected S/N following simulations with our software (Marcos-Arenal et al., 2014, A&A in press (arXiv:1404.1886).
+For these particular Fields, all our targets have highest priority.
 We plan to adopt the same strategy for all future K2 fields until we have light curves of sufficient quality for at least 100 members in each sub-class, to guarantee that we can place the stars in evolutionary sequences, for various masses and metallicities.
 For the rare objects, we request all accessible stars.
 Spectroscopic and spectro-polarimetric follow-up will be performed with the NARVAL, ESPADONS, and HERMES instruments for the stars brighter than 11; for fainter targets we shall apply for competitive time at ESO/IAC/OHP, where the MASSIVE consortium has high success rates.
 The lead PIs indicated per sub-class are members of KASC WG3, while Alecian, Debosscher, De Cat, Degroote, Marcos-Arenal, Mathis, Thoul, and Triana deliver expertise in magnetism as well as in data and theoretical modelling.
 The MASSIVE consortium has large expertise in analysing Kepler and CoRoT